jedmao/prisma2/docs/errors.md

 ##### Info

+This error occurs when you're trying to create a database with a name that already exists on the database server you're targeting.

 ##### Error message

 Database `${database_name}` already exists on the database server at `${database_host}:${database_port}`

 ##### How to fix

+You can either rename the database that already exists to something else or decide to name the database you're about to create differently.

 #### P1010: Database access denied